mlbio-epfl/crow/README.md

 python get_prototype_source.py --dataset OfficeHome --batch_size 256 --epochs 10 --learning_rate 1e-2
 python get_prototype_target.py --dataset OfficeHome --batch_size 1024
 ```
-The clustering step is to get the prototypes by applying k-means to the target samples and supervised learning to the source samples in the CLIP feature space.
-We provide the prototypes of both source and target samples.
-If you use our prototypes, please put them in the path './ckpt/prototype_source' and './ckpt/prototype_target'.
-Then, you can skip to step 4 (Matching and Finetuning).

-Please download the prototypes by running: _coming on June 20th_

 4. Matching and Finetuning step:
 ```